Massachusetts becomes coronavirus hotspot as cases surge

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
 For some, especially older adults and the infirm, it can cause more severe illness, including pneumonia, and death.

-As the number of hospitalizations and deaths dropped in New York, which had been the epicenter of the outbreak in the U.S., Democratic Gov. Andrew Cuomo pledged to send send 400 ventilators to Massachusetts, if needed.
+As the number of hospitalizations and deaths dropped in New York, which had been the epicenter of the outbreak in the U.S., Democratic Gov. Andrew Cuomo pledged to send 400 ventilators to Massachusetts, if needed.

 “You were there for us and we are going to be there for you,” Cuomo said Sunday.